Access Control (Authorization)

 $acl->allow('registered', 'comment', null, $assertion);

-example, a role registered
+example, the role registered

-can edit a resource article
+can edit the resource article

 getRoleId()